Zeel510/Parallelogram_Team_Crime_data_analysis/README.md

   3. Jani Shikhar

 # OBJECTIVE OF PROJECT:
-The project aims to perform a simple analysis and forecasting of crime data
+The project aims to perform a simple analysis and forecasting of crime data between diffrent cities and diffrent crime.
 # TOOLS AND LIBRARY USED:
 Python program was written using Visual Studio Code.